-This was the first time I had ever thought about Sam Smith being “overweight.”
-In fact, it struck me as completely crazy that anyone would consider Sam Smith an overweight man.
-But then it hit me: once Sam Smith publicly came out (without really saying “I’m gay” in an interview with Fader), he came under a whole new series of microscopes of scrutiny that belonged to ideas of the gay male body archetype.
+This was the first time I had ever thought about Smith being “overweight.”
+In fact, it struck me as completely crazy that anyone would consider Smith an overweight man.
+But then it hit me: once he publicly came out (without really saying “I’m gay” in an interview with Fader), he came under a whole new series of microscopes of scrutiny that belonged to ideas of the gay male body archetype.

 But does this look like an overweight man?

-As a gay man, the one thing that I despise about gay culture is that body image standards are at unattainable levels for most people.
+Gay culture doles out higher body image standards than straight culture.
 In order to fit into the gay community, you must:

 - Have muscles.
 Lots and lots of muscles.